classyllama/pattern-bastion-serverconfig/ansible/roles/classyllama.pk-delivery/README.md

 # Ansible Role: PK-Delivery

-This role provides script which populate .ssh directories for newly created users (on first login) with the content from /root/pks/ directory.
+This role provides a script that populates .ssh directories for newly created users (on the first login) with the content from /root/pks/ directory.
+Also, it creates .magento-cloud/.session/sess-cli-default/api-token with the content from /root/pks/api-token during each log in.

 ## Requirements